Try ChatGPT to First Understand Program Code & Error Messages

 Create the ChatGPT Prompt

-We’ve all heard the expression “garbage in, garbage out” and this applies here.
+We’ve all heard the expression “garbage in, garbage out, ” which applies here.
 The usefulness of the service depends on how you form your prompt.
 The prompt is what you type in the chatbox [D].
 You can see examples of prompts in column [A] above.

 At the bottom, you’ll see you can refine your conversation by providing another prompt in the chatbox.
 In this case, I wanted to know why someone would use this code.
-You can see from the answer that ChatGPT isn’t entirely sure and that makes sense.
+You can see from the answer that ChatGPT isn’t entirely sure, which makes sense.
 However, it does provide an explanation and asks if I have additional information.

 Testing Error Messages

 Apart from code samples, I’ve also used the service to get more info on error messages.
 The process is similar and can be fruitful when technical support is closed.
-In this instance SnagIt did omit a couple of backticks when doing the text extraction.
+In this instance, SnagIt omitted a few backticks when extracting the text.
 I don’t think it impacted the conversation.
-However, you should doublecheck your extracted text.
+However, you should double-check your extracted text.

 While you can’t see it from the screen snap above, the chat reply included two suggestions for fixing this error.